 Economic conditions in Spain and Portugal in the second half of the 1970s and first half of the 1980s were not buoyant.
 The world crisis caused by the second oil shock in the late 1970s and the lack of adequate response from the collapsing authoritarian regimes in both countries intensified the structural problems of these economies.
-Portugal had been a founding member of EFTA and had lowered its trade barriers earlier, and was theoretically in a better position than Spain.
-However, Salazar did even less than Franco to encourage entrepreunership and competition.
-This factor combined with the costs of the colonial wars, and the disruptions caused by the revolution and near a decade of political upheaval dramatically worsened the economic situation.
-For instance, in the 1960s Portugal's income per capita was about three quarters that of Spain, and in the late 1980s it was only one-half.
-By the time of accession Spain was the EC's fifth-largest economy, and Portugal its tenth.
+Portugal had been a founding member of the European Free Trade Association (EFTA) and had lowered its trade barriers earlier, and was theoretically in a better position than Spain.
+However, Salazar did even less than Franco to encourage entrepreneurship and competition.
+This factor combined with the costs of the colonial wars, and the disruptions caused by the revolution and a near decade of political upheaval dramatically worsened the economic situation.
+For instance, in the 1960s Portugal's income per capita was about three quarters that of Spain and in the late 1980s it was only one-half.
+By the time of accession Spain was the EC's fifth largest economy, and Portugal its tenth.